 |Insights: Pages most and least visited by the visitors.Amount of time spent by a visitor on a particular page.
 Entrance path taken by the visitors to land on the site.
 Pages they exit from.
 Number of incoming visitors who convert.
 Site’s bounce rate.
 Links and pages least and most ignored by visitors.||Insights: Purchase journey of a customer.
 Exact root cause of abandonment(s).Customer thoughts about your product(s) and/or services(s).
 Their fears, doubts, or hesitations before and during the purchase.
 Their feedback after they receive/use the product(s) and/or service(s)|

 |Conclusive Approach||Exploratory Approach|

-Some of the best methods of gather data are as follows:
+Some of the best methods of gathering data are as follows:

-Google Analytics is an integratedgit tool that offers numerical data about your website’s overall performance, reports on visitor activities, engagement, traffic inflow sources, content performance, and e-commerce sales.
+Google Analytics is an integrated tool that offers numerical data about your website’s overall performance, reports on visitor activities, engagement, traffic inflow sources, content performance, and eCommerce sales.

 Net Promoter Score (NPS)